marcusgia2505/classEx_doc/docs/Elements.rst

 variable
 	The name of the variable
 show element
-	Always display element or only if stage is activated.
+	Always display the element, or only if the stage is activated.

 count
-	Participants are counted all together (or per treatment / role / group).
+	Participants are counted altogether (or per treatment/role/group).

-.. note:: If you provide a numeric input as variable, classEx plots all numeric inputs from the stage in the pie chart.
+.. note:: If you provide a numeric input as a variable, classEx plots all numeric inputs from the stage in the pie chart.
 This only makes sense if you ask for percentages (which add up to 100%).
-For an example see the game Ricardian equivalence in the macroeconomics folder.
+For example, see the game Ricardian equivalence in the macroeconomics folder.

 Results Likert scale